bordplate/rac1-multiplayer/prx/README.md

 ## The (sub)modules
 The main functionality of the SPRX is implemented through (sub)modules.
 Each module has an init function and a shutdown function, executed by the loader.
 Each module will be responsible for hooking functions, writing data to memory, and communicating with other modules.
 One example of suh a module is the test module (testmodule.c).

-The list of modules to load is defined in the module list (modulelist.h).
+The list of modules to load is defined in the module list (modules.inc).

 ## The library (lib/)
 Due to technical restrictions, the PRX does not have access to the full C library.
 In order to overcome this, replacements for some of the C standard library API have been added in lib folder.
 Due to the limited nature of the C library, additional functions write created to help ease the transition to a lower level language such as C and to boost productivity.